 - It’s important to be mindful that the COVID-19 pandemic may trigger trauma for young people.
 The National Mentoring Partnership in the US provides a practical resource for mentors.

 - Your mentor might be going through a very challenging time in their personal and/or professional life, remember to ask how they are and whether they’re able to connect remotely.
 Good mentees are considerate, respectful and can work within their mentor’s schedule.

-- It still important to prepare for a virtual meet up with your mentor, in order to maximise your time together.
+- It is still important to prepare for a virtual meet up with your mentor, in order to maximise your time together.
 You might find it helpful to identify some recent accomplishments to share, think about a challenge you’d like to work through together and remember to be specific with how your mentor could help.

 - Like many of us, you might be feeling worried and stressed and it can feel difficult adjusting.
-It’s important to remember that this situation will pass and we will get through it together, we’ve written a helpful blogpost on managing your mental health during the coronavirus crisis.
+It’s important to remember that this situation will pass and we will get through it together, we’ve written a helpful blog post on managing your mental health during the coronavirus crisis.

 - Successful mentoring takes two and it can also take time and generosity to develop.
 The relationship must be managed and nurtured, we think the key elements of successful mentoring remain the same when connecting remotely.

 - Remember to have fun, it’s ok to have a laugh and talk about something you did at the weekend, enjoyed watching on the TV or baked for the first time.
 Sometimes it can be helpful to take breaks from more serious conversations.
 And remember not to judge yourself by pre-pandemic standards, we’re living in unprecedented times!

 Also sending a massive thank you for all your efforts, we hope you both continue to learn from a mutually beneficial mentoring relationship.
 Diverse voices are still very much needed within the creative sector, and mentoring is such an important strand of our work to achieving our vision where Britain’s creative industries truly reflect our society.